mochi-hpc-experiments/platform-configurations/ANL/Bebop/README.md

   - this will change the default compiler from Intel (icc) to GNU (gcc) and load a matching Intel MPI library.
 We recommend compiling Mochi packages using gcc
-- `module load anaconda3`
-  - this will change the default Python interpreter from version 2.x to version 3.x.
-Either one will work with Spack, but the former will emit warnings due to missing features.

 Networking
 ----------